mrspartak/hasura-om/docs/guide/getting-started.md

     graphqlUrl: 'your hasura endpoint',
     adminSecret: 'your hasura admin secret'
 })
-await orm.init()
+await orm.generateTablesFromAPI()
 ```

 Module hasura-om return all basic classes: Hasura, Table, Field, Fragment

-orm.init() makes request to Hasura to get all tables, fields, primary keys and creates basic fragments for all tables
+orm.generateTablesFromAPI() makes request to Hasura to get all tables, fields, primary keys and creates basic fragments for all tables

 ## Basic fragments